aleksei-berezkin/fluent-streams/README.md

     Fluent Streams intentionally takes more practical, not puristic approach here.
 * The lib is optimized for arrays — much of operations work faster (and produce less garbage) if an input is an array
-* If an operation needs to create an intermediate array (for example [sort()](https://aleksei-berezkin.github.io/fluent-streams-docs/interfaces/stream.html#sort)), the next step reuses it as a modifiable input array
+* If an operation needs to create an intermediate array (for example [sort()](https://aleksei-berezkin.github.io/fluent-streams-docs/interfaces/stream.html#sort)), the next step reuses it as a modifiable input array, applying above mentioned optimizations
 * The lib is very heavily tested
     * Much of edge cases like empty or null/undefined inputs are thoroughly checked
     * Methods with randomicity are checked to yield an even distribution
-    * Each test runs multiple times, and these runs include: consecutive executions of the same stream (optional), modifying inputs between runs, querying iterator after exhaustion, using different stream implementations in multiple combinations — everything to make sure stream fully obeys its own contract and iteration protocol.
+    * Each test runs multiple times, and these runs include: consecutive executions of the same stream (optional);
+      modifying inputs between runs; querying iterator after exhaustion; using different stream implementations in multiple combinations; and many other checks.

 ## Benchmarks
 Fluent Streams is compared to the native JS Array and two other popular very similar libs.
 Because each lib is specific,